konstantin-brashkin/PostgreSQL_Project_/README.md

 In the first part this query calculates Top 5 movies by total revenue from screenings within all cinemas.
 In the second part it's grouping ids of cinemas that were showing these movies + the total revenue!

-### 4. What length ranges of movies are the most profitable?
+### 4. What length ranges of movies are the most profitable❓
 **SQL Query** I wrote to answer this question:

 ```